Introducing the teachers and classrooms for 2020-21 School Year

 Ladan joined the ECS faculty in 2018.
 She holds an early childhood credential from the Montessori Education Institute of the Pacific Northwest and a bachelor’s in business marketing from City University of Seattle.
 Prior to joining ECS, Ladan taught at Montessori schools in Bellevue, Issaquah, and Sammamish, as well as schools in Italy, Ghana, and Angola.
 Born and raised in Iran, Ladan has lived in Seattle for the past 14 years.
 Outside the classroom, she enjoys painting, cooking, traveling, skiing, and learning new languages.
 She’s looking forward to creating a safe, nurturing environment to foster development, independence, and intellectual curiosity in her children this year.

-Since moving to Seattle in 2000, Alicia has taught for the Seattle Children’s Theater Drama School, Mad Science, Woodland Park Zoo, Pacific Science Center, and Seattle Public Schools, among others.
+Since moving to Seattle in 2000, Alicia has taught for the Seattle Children’s Theater Drama School, Mad Science, Woodland Park Zoo, and the Pacific Science Center, among others.
 She joined the Mercer Island ECS in 2013, and has taught everything from infants through pre-k.
-This will be Alicia’s 12th year teaching in a Reggio classroom.
+This will be Alicia’s 13th year teaching in a Reggio classroom.
 Here at ECS, Alicia has served as an Age Group Lead, a mentor teacher for new faculty, and the teacher representative for the Diversity Committee.
-She earned a Washington State teaching certificate and a master’s degree in elementary education in 2009, specializing in K-2 and gifted education.
+She earned a Washington State teaching certificate and a Master’s degree in elementary education in 2009, specializing in K-2 and gifted education.
+She then proceeded to spend one semester subbing K-5 and three years teaching Kindergarten for Seattle Public Schools.
+She is currently in the middle of a post-grad gifted education certificate program and hopes to start a doctoral program in the next few years.
 Alicia is a longtime member of Rainbow City Performing Arts, where she plays French horn and mellophone.
-She lives in Seward Park with her husband, their dogs, and a very spoiled axolotl.
+She is also a former actor, director, stage manager, filmmaker, improviser, and vocalist, and has spent several years playing extremely mediocre roller derby.
+She currently lives in Seward Park with her husband, their dogs, and a very spoiled axolotl.

 Presalynn joined ECS in 2017, teaching in the Infants Program.
 She holds a BA from University of Washington in general studies—special needs advocacy.
 Prior to joining our faculty, she taught at Seattle Public Schools Head Start for eleven years, Highline Head Start Learning Center for seven years, and spent three years teaching at a private preschool.
 She has participated in such professional development trainings as Teaching Strategies Gold, ASQ Assessment and Follow-Up, and many more.
 Presalynn moved to Seattle from St. Louis with her family in 1969.
 Outside the classroom, Presalynn enjoys walking, riding her bike, beading, thrift-store shopping, museums, nature, and spending time with family and friends.
 This year, she’s looking forward to new adventures with the children and her co-workers.